hypo69/hypo/docs/gemini/consultant/ru/ai/openai/header.md

 """
 Module: src.logger

 :platform: Windows, Unix
-    :synopsis: Module defining the project root path.
+:synopsis: This module defines the root path to the project.
 All imports are based on this path.
-    :TODO: In the future, move to a system variable.
+:TODO: Move to a system variable in the future.
 """
+import json
 import sys
-import json
 from pathlib import Path
-from packaging.version import Version from src.utils.jjson import j_loads
+from packaging.version import Version

-from src.logger import logger # Импорт logger
+from src.logger import logger # Import logger from src.logger
+from src import gs

+MODE = 'development'

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.
+    Finds the root directory of the project.

     :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
+    :raises FileNotFoundError: If no marker files are found.
-    :return: Path to the root directory if found, otherwise the directory where the script is located.
+    :return: Path to the root directory.
     :rtype: Path
     """
-    current_path: Path = Path(__file__).resolve().parent
+    current_path = Path(__file__).resolve().parent
-    root_path: Path = current_path
+    root_path = current_path
     for parent in [current_path] + list(current_path.parents):
         if any((parent / marker).exists() for marker in marker_files):
             root_path = parent